-I really want to share with you today how to get an NUS card without being a student as I’ve used mine so much this week already.
+I really want to share with you today how to get an NUS card without being a student.
+This is because I use mine often and save my family so much money.

 I’ve had an NUS card every year since 2001 and that is a lot of savings I have made but unbelievably this last year has been the biggest saving for me.